George Canning: Foreign secretary

-On 2 September, after Jackson's negotiations proved unsuccessful, the British fleet began bombarding Copenhagen until when at 7 pm on 5 September the Danes requested a truce.
+On 2 September, after Jackson's negotiations proved unsuccessful, the British fleet began bombarding Copenhagen until 7 pm on 5 September, when the Danes requested a truce.
 On 7 September the Danes agreed to hand over their navy (18 ships of the line, 15 frigates and 31 smaller ships) and naval stores and the British agreed to evacuate Zealand within six weeks.
 On 16 September Canning received the news with relief and excitement: "Did I not tell you we would save Plumstead from bombardment?" he wrote to the Reverend William Leigh.
 On 24 September he wrote to George Rose: "Nothing was ever more brilliant, more salutary or more effectual than the success [at Copenhagen]".
 On 30 September he wrote Lord Boringdon that he hoped Copenhagen would "stun Russia into her sense again".
 Canning wrote to Gower on 2 October 1807: "We are hated throughout Europe and that hate must be cured by fear".
 After the news of Russia's declaration of war against Britain reached London on 2 December, Canning wrote to Lord Boringdon two days later: "The Peace of Tilsit you see is come out.
 We did not want any more case for Copenhagen; but if we had, this gives it us".

 On 3 February 1808, the opposition leader George Ponsonby requested the publication of all information on the strength and battle-worthiness of the Danish fleet sent by the British envoy at Copenhagen.
 Canning replied with a speech nearly three hours long, described by Lord Palmerston as "so powerful that it gave a decisive turn to the debate".
 Lord Grey said his speech was "eloquent and powerful" but that he had never heard such "audacious misrepresentation" and "positive falsehood".
 On 2 March the opposition moved a vote of censure over Copenhagen, defeated by 224 votes to 64 after Canning gave a speech, in the words of Lord Glenbervie, so "very witty, very eloquent and very able".

 In November 1807, Canning oversaw the Portuguese royal family's flight from Portugal to Brazil.